A Primer for Catholic Parents: The Principles of Catholic Teaching on “Sex Education”

 Every unborn child is willed into being by the Creator, imbued with eternal purpose, and destined for a life that could bring immeasurable good to others.
 To describe this reality as “complex,” while retreating from moral clarity, is not pastoral prudence—it is moral failure.

-This is not a matter of ecclesial strategy.
-It is a matter of truth.
 And to tolerate the shedding of innocent blood in silence is not charity—it is apostasy by omission.

 Let this statement serve not only as a condemnation of an evil act enshrined in law, but as a call to repentance for the silence that enabled it—and as a rallying cry for the faithful to reawaken, to speak boldly, and to defend life without compromise.